eugeis/dsl-angular2/documentation/FILES.md

 ## app/src-gen/views/

 This directory contains the views defined in the dsl.
-Every view-component defines the following values:
-  - **selector** is a unique html-identifier, which angular uses to load the view as a component

-  - **inputs** is an array of entity-names, which can be used to load data into the view

-  - **outputs** is an array of entity-names, which the view can output (i.e. when a user selects a specific task, the task is an output of the view)

-  - **providers** is an array of services used by the view to load content

-  - **Base-class** extends the View-class defined in *app/src-gen/views/view.component* and provides basic functionality

-For more information about the input/output concept of the view, see the documentation.
+For more information about the view, [see the documentation](https://github.com/j-moeller/dsl-angular2/blob/master/DOCUMENTATION.md#Views).

 ## app/src